prnsh03/RFP_Extractor/README.md

 ### 3. Ingest Embeddings
 * Stores embeddings in a PostgreSQL database table (`embeddings`) with `pgvector` for efficient similarity search.
 ### 4. Semantic Search
-* Performs a dummy semantic search (can be enhanced for custom needs) to retrieve relevant embeddings.
+* Uses cosine similarity to retrieve the most relevant text snippets for mapping to predefined fields.
 ### 5. Map to Structured Fields
-Maps the retrieved search results to 20 predefined fields using a pre-trained Llama model and tokenizer.
+* Maps the retrieved search results to 20 predefined fields using a pre-trained Llama model and tokenizer.
 ### 6. Export to JSON
-Saves the mapped structured data as `structured_data.json` in the root directory.
+* Saves the mapped structured data as `structured_data.json` in the root directory.

 ## Predefined Fields
 The extracted content is mapped to the following fields: